Sun’s out, paws out! Since spring is here and summer is right around the corner, it’s a great time to get active.

 Consider adding an obstacle course to your backyard, if you have one, or adding it to a safe space in your home.

 For dogs, agility training engages their natural competitive nature, is a fun form of exercise, improves endurance, coordination, and muscle strength.
 The same is true for cats, with activities like hurdles, hoop jumps, and tunnels!

-Using high value treats like Redbarn’s Protein Puffs for cats and Redbarn’s Chicken or Beef Cuts are a delicious way to help teach your pet how to use an obstacle course, and adds a tasty reward for their hard work!
+Using high value treats like Redbarn’s Protein Puffs for cats and Redbarn’s Air Dried Chicken Training Treats or Air Dried Beef Training Treats are a delicious way to help teach your pet how to use an obstacle course, and adds a tasty reward for their hard work!

 While your pet is completing their course, you’ll be so busy engaging them with treats or chasing after them, you’ll easily work up a sweat.